nicfv/Me/docs/blog/posts/2023-10-08-cursed-units.md

 ## Conclusion

 Let's finish this up by wrapping up what I originally did this research for and use one of these newly represented quantities.
-First, an easy example: If I'm driving at 60 miles per hour (~100 KPH), what is my velocity in the Blessed Unit System (BUS)?
+First, the easy example from the beginning: If I'm driving at 60 miles per hour (~100 KPH), what is my velocity in the Blessed Unit System (BUS)?
 Start by defining what my units of velocity are.
 From the table above, speed is measured in `C`, or "speeds of light".
 1 speed of light (or 1 C) is just over 1 billion kilometers per hour.
 Using this simple formula, we can convert from SI to BUS units.

 ```
 Velocity(BUS) = Velocity(SI) / (C)